 Then it was standard procedure.
 ‘Whoops, forgot I had another little can in the trunk; we can get moving after all.’
 I took her the rest of the way and dropped her off.
 She wasn’t a tipper, but that was okay, because we had that time together.
 You need an empty tank to show’em how full of gas you really are.”
 He sighed.
 His head had leaned so far back that everything but his mouth was lost in the seat.
 He looked content, like he was sat in a folding chair in his backyard, hat over his face and sunbeams weaving through his arm hair to sink into his skin.

 “Excuse me!” a young voice called.
 “Hey, this isn’t parking buddy.”
-What had to be the youngest Garrett appeared by the window, but he didn’t have time to react to the transparent man or his mechanical woodland toys.
+What had to be the younger Garrett appeared by the window, but he didn’t have time to react to the transparent man or his mechanical woodland toys.
 Morley flew at him and disappeared into his chest, right under his name tag.
 The young man kept his voice, but the tone belonged to the ghost, as did the smug expression.

 “Now we can get started.”
 He clapped the borrowed hands together, surprising himself with how loud it was.
 “Not quite as good looking as I used to be, but he’ll do,” he said with a glance in the side mirror.
 “You fairies stay put while I get the new tire on.
 After that you’ve got the wheel again.”
 He scurried around gathering tools, unaware that in Snakewaist’s head Chaxium and Ladyspiller were staring at each other in disgusted horror.